How to Start Over in Life: A Guide to Beginning Again

 Starting over looks different depending on where you are.

-This might be your best restart yet — because you finally know yourself well enough to build something that fits.
+In your 40s or 50s: you have experience and wisdom now.
+You know what works.
+This might be your best restart yet, because you finally know yourself well enough to build something that fits.

 The Truth That Sets You Free